 #9—Boulevard Kitchen at The Sutton Place Hotel, Vancouver

 Vancouver’s Sutton Place Hotel is an elegant one with a glam 1920s Jazz Age style.
 Its signature seafood restaurant lives up to the promise of what you would expect to find in this high-end property.

-Chefs Alex Chen and David Ma are the stars of Boulevard Kitchen‘s creative culinary team and the awards won between the two of them are sure to impress: Chen was the 2019 Iron Chef champion and Ma, the 2020 Canadian Culinary champion.
+Chefs Alex Chen and Roger Ma are the stars of Boulevard Kitchen‘s creative culinary team and the awards won between the two of them are sure to impress: Chen was the 2019 Iron Chef champion and Ma, the 2020 Canadian Culinary champion.
 Expect fresher than fresh seafood, including a raw bar, and, for non-seafood lovers, items like the grilled hangar steak accompanied by potato espuma, house pickles, spinach marmalade, smoked sour cream and red wine jus sound delightful.

 #28—Don Alfonso 1890 at The Westin Harbour Castle, Toronto